SEG2105-uottawa/SEG2105-Assignment1/README.md

 * You also need to create a Group in Brightspace (Groups_Assignment1).

 **Group work and partners**: In this lab, and all other labs that involve programming, you will work in **groups of two**.
-If you have not previously arranged to work with someone in your lab section, then you will have to find someone immediately.
-You can also work individually.
+You can work with students in ANY lab section (SEG2105B or SEG2105C).
-No groups of 3 will be permitted.
+You can also work individually. **No groups of 3 will be permitted.**

 ## Format